-The first few cases of the virus in Iran were reported in the holy city of Qom on Feb.
+The first cases of the virus in Iran were reported in the holy city of Qom on Feb.
 19, but the outbreak has since spread to almost every province in the country.
-According to the latest official figures, 10,075 people in Iran have been diagnosed with the disease, while 429 people have died from the infection.
+According to the latest official figures, 10,075 people in Iran have been diagnosed with Covid-19, while 429 people have died from the infection.

-Human rights organizations called out the Iranian government’s handling of the outbreak, claiming that prison bosses were not implementing measures to stem the virus and protect inmates from the disease, including implementing the release of all 70,000 prisoners.
+Human rights organizations criticized the Iranian government’s handling of the outbreak, claiming that prison chiefs were not implementing measures to stem the virus and protect inmates from the virus, including implementing the release of all 70,000 prisoners.

 Roya Boroumand, co-founder of the Abdorrahman Boroumand Center, an independent human rights organization in Washington D.C., said that since the mandate to release prisoners had been announced, no proper mechanism to process releases appeared to be in place.